🇮🇪COURTS

 After you file

-• Document the execution of the warrant and subsequent proceedings
+• Notify the prosecutor of the arrest and any issues.

 Source and verification log